Are you thinking of setting up a club? Want to know how to get started and what you need to do to affiliate your new club?

 If you're looking to join a club take a look at our club finder and see if there is a suitable club in your area.
 If there is not a club in your town or the existing clubs are not suitable for your needs then why not set up your own club?

 You may want to do this with a group of friends or maybe work colleagues and you may want to think about what prospective members you can attract and whether you have enough people willing to volunteer to help run the club.

 You will need to write a club constitution, this may be required when applying for funding and will also clarify your club’s policies and procedures.
-A model constitution is available here it is a good idea to write draft of this before the initial meeting so that it can be finalised at the meeting.
+A model constitution is available here.
+It is a good idea to write a draft of this before the initial meeting so that it can be finalised at the meeting.

 Once you have done this you will need to complete and return your affiliation form and pay the appropriate fee.
 Once your application has been processed your club will be affiliated.
 Clubs in Wales and Scotland affiliate to Welsh Cycling and Scottish Cycling respectively.

 Clubs who wish to race in club kit must register their kit design (click here for guidelines) and any sponsorship agreements (click here for guidelines).
 Do not have your club kit manufactured before it has been approved.
 It is very important to complete your club affiliation as soon as possible to make sure the club has liability insurance in place before commencing it's activities.

 Can I turn my social cycling group into a club?